JArmandoG/Docker_Firefox/README.md

+# Docker sandboxed Firefox Browser

+Special docker image that runs Firefox, and binds its GUI via X11 in Linux Hosts

 ### This Dockerfile

 - By default everything will be ran as root.
 We create a new user 'user' and then, after updating repositories and installing Firefox, we execute everything as 'user'